alexaca79/gitgud-1/README.md

 First thing, create a folder for the project which your are going to work off.

-Open up your terminal (for Windows it will be called git bash) and navigate to that folder.
+Open up your terminal (for Windows it will be called git Bash) and navigate to that folder.

-### 1. Let's Start - git init and status
+## 1. Let's Start - **git init and status**

 We are going to use our first git command.